Javascript is not enabled.

 In the meantime, savers should ensure that they’re taking advantage of high-yield savings accounts, which can offer rates as much as 10 times higher than those of traditional savings accounts.

-McBride also suggests that consumers with extra cash consider locking in today’s higher rates for CDs before they start to fall.
+McBride also suggests that consumers with extra cash consider locking in today’s higher rates for CDs before they fall.
 For retirees looking for steady returns on their savings, a CD could be a good place to grow money.

 Unlock Access to AARP Members Edition